 What would your reaction be if a service consultant/provider says “Miss Tan, there’s no more size M for this.” and there’s no attempt to offer an alternative solution or check with its other outlets.
 Would you prefer it is said as “Miss Tan, looks like our outlet has run out of size M, would you like to try this other design or I could check with our outlet at ABC location if they still have the size you’re looking for?”

 Are there more ways to communicate unpleasant information in a more palatable manner?
 Could we, as service givers, say our good intentions to help customers without sabotaging ourselves?
-Are there better ways to say ‘No’ to a customer and at the same time make the customer feel that they have benefited from good service?
+Are there better ways to say ‘No’ to a customer and at the same time making the customer feel that they have benefited from good service?

 This workshop will provide a service consultant/provider with solutions in communicating better verbally with their customers through better choices of words or phrases in their face-to-face or telephone situations.